Minimal log regular models of hyperbolic curves over discrete valuation fields: Abstract

 \section{Abstract}

-In the famous paper of Deligne and Mumford, they proved that a proper hyperbolic curve over a discrete valuation ring $R$ has stable reduction if and only if the Jacobian variety of the curve has stable reduction in the case where the residue field $k$ of $R$ is algebraically closed.
-In its proof, the theory of minimal regular models played an important role.
+In the famous paper of Deligne and Mumford, they proved that a proper hyperbolic curve over a discrete valuation field has stable reduction if and only if the Jacobian variety of the curve has stable reduction in the case where the residue field of its valuation ring is algebraically closed.
+In the proof, the theory of minimal regular models played an important role.
 In this paper, we establish a theory of minimal log regular models of curves.
-As a key tool for this theory, we introduce a notion of ``log blow-down" and give a scheme-theoretic characterization of $2$-dimensional log regular local log schemes.
-Moreover, as an application of this theory, we prove the above equivalence without the assumption on $k$.
+As a key tool for this theory, we give a criterion for $2$-dimensional local schemes to be log regular in terms of their minimal desingularization.
+Moreover, as an application of this theory, we prove the above equivalence without the assumption on the residue field.